Make Rasmalai Cake infused with almond essence, Thandai Powder, and Rasmalai Ras as well as Rasmalai itself.

 - Sifting is very important.
 For a fluffy and spongy cake sift at least 5 to 6 times.

 - Yes, you can put two pans in the oven simultaneously.
 Put them on the same rack leaving some space between the two pans.

 - Always invert the cakes on a cooling rack otherwise they may get soggy from the bottom.

-- The quantity of milk may vary by a tablespoon or so depending upon the consistency of curd.
+- The quantity of milk may vary by a tablespoon or so depending upon the consistency of the curd.

-- I have used very little quantity of icing sugar as heavy whipping cream does not require much sugar.
+- I have used a very little quantity of icing sugar as heavy whipping cream does not require much sugar.
 You may add as per your taste buds.